opvia/product-challenge/README.md

 ## How to complete this stage of the interview process

 1. Please clone this repo and use it as your starting point.
 This is a simple create-react-app featuring the blueprintjs table component https://blueprintjs.com/docs/#table
+2. Please don't fork this repo.
+When we remove you from it, your forked repo will be lost.
-2. We have a prettier config to help you format your code better, but please add eslint if you wish.
+3. We have a prettier config to help you format your code better, but please add eslint if you wish.
-3. Also feel free to restructure the code base to make it better and add missing types wherever you see fit to gain some brownie points. 🎉
+4. Also feel free to restructure the code base to make it better and add missing types wherever you see fit to gain some brownie points. 🎉
-4. Take your time to complete the 'Opvia product problem' below.
+5. Take your time to complete the 'Opvia product problem' below.
 It's up to you how you go about this!
-5. Invite _jrans_ , _hfmw_ ,  _OliverWales_ to your own repo with your solution when you're done
+6. Invite _jrans_ , _hfmw_ ,  _OliverWales_ to your own repo with your solution when you're done

 ## Opvia product problem